grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 |--------------|------------------|---------------------------------------------------------------------------------------------------|
 | 2,+,3        | 3                | Digits entered after + operator are treated as digits of a new number, the previous one is stored |

-**Jane:** Oh, and just asking for result after the calculator is turned on should result in "0".
+**Jane:** Oh, and just asking for result just after the calculator is turned on should result in "0".

 | key sequence | Displayed output | Notes                             |
 |--------------|------------------|-----------------------------------|